Vrezerino/Tegachan/README.md

 <h4>4.
 Do not post illegal content or links</h4>

-This site uses services from countries in which e.g. child pornography is illegal.
-If you submit this type of content, your IP address will get forwarded to authorities and/or at the very least, you will get banned permanently.
+This site uses services from countries in which distribution of material of e.g. certain types of abuse is illegal.
+If you submit this type of content, your IP address will be forwarded to authorities and you will get banned permanently.

 <h4>5.
 Do not post extremely graphic images</h4>

 Posting the following kinds of content is discouraged or might result in a ban: gore, hardcore pornographic images/videos and links to such content.

 These sitewide rules exist to ensure an enjoyable experience and this site encourages submitting constructive, fun and interesting posts.
 Site rules and information are subject to change.

 <h2>Site Information</h2>

 <h4>How to post</h4>

 You can submit a new thread on a board (for example on Music) and/or reply to others by clicking either the date or the post count number (preceded by “№”) on top of each post.

-It is possible to reply to up to five other posters at a time, not counting the thread starter (OP).
+There is a 30 second timeout after posting from the same IP, to prevent flooding.

 <h4>How to contact an admin</h4>

 As of now you can invoke an administrator simply by stating in a post that you wish to communicate with them.
 You will then get a reply as soon as possible.

 </div>